PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Experimental Results

-Figures~\ref{fig:convergence-group1}, \ref{fig:convergence-group2}, and~\ref{fig:convergence-group3} show the learning curves about accuracy versus epochs for Group-1, Group-2, and Group-3 respectively.
-Table~\ref{tab:acc} summarizes the obtained maximum accuracy of each evaluated PMP approach.
+Figures~\ref{fig:convergence-group1}, \ref{fig:convergence-group2}, and~\ref{fig:convergence-group3} display the learning curves about accuracy versus epochs for Group-1, Group-2, and Group-3, respectively.
+Table~\ref{tab:acc} summarizes the obtained maximum accuracy of each PMP approach.
 We can reach the following conclusions based on the experiment results.

-First, Figures~\ref{convergence-alexnet-top1}, \ref{convergence-resnet101-top1}, and~\ref{convergence-inceptionv3-top1} reveal that the learning curves of PipeOptim match well with that of GPipe when training CNNs using the SGDM as the optimizer.
-In contrast, PipeDream and PipeDream-2BW converge worse than GPipe and PipeOptim, illustrating their inferior effectiveness in learning parameters.
-The experiment results in Table~\ref{tab:acc} show that GPipe performs the best when training AlexNet while PipeOptim obtains the best top-1 accuracy for training ResNet-101 and Inception-V3.
-Compared to PipeDream and PipeDream-2BW, PipeOptim achieves an average of 1.95\% (up to 5.24\%) and 1.76\% (up to 3.12\%) higher accuracy.
-Furthermore, PipeOptim demonstrates very comparable accuracy as SpecTrain, both of which perform consistently better than PipeDream and PipeDream-2BW.
-This result demonstrates that the weight prediction technique outperforms the weight stashing technique in terms of effective learning when using the SGDM as the optimizer.
+First, Figures~\ref{convergence-alexnet-top1}, \ref{convergence-resnet101-top1}, and~\ref{convergence-inceptionv3-top1} demonstrate that the learning curves of PipeOptim align closely with those of GPipe when training CNNs using the SGDM as the optimizer.
+In contrast, PipeDream and PipeDream-2BW consistently show worse convergence compared to both GPipe and PipeOptim.
+The experiment results in Table~\ref{tab:acc} indicate that GPipe achieves the highest performance when training AlexNet, while PipeOptim obtains the best top-1 accuracy for training ResNet-101 and Inception-V3.
+Compared to PipeDream and PipeDream-2BW, PipeOptim shows an average improvement of 1.95\% (with a maximum of 5.24\%) and 1.66\% (with a maximum of 4.23\%) in accuracy, respectively.
+Additionally, PipeOptim demonstrates accuracy comparable to SpecTrain, with both approaches consistently outperforming PipeDream and PipeDream-2BW.
+These results highlight the superiority of the weight prediction technique over the weight stashing technique in achieving effective parameter learning when using the SGDM to optimize CNN weights.
+Notably, when SGDM is used as the optimizer, the accuracy obtained by XPipe fluctuates significantly, suggesting that the weight prediction mechanism based on Adam is not always optimal for scenarios where SGDM is employed as the optimizer.